My Top 10 Video Games of All Time - Personal Top 10 Games

 Dungeon Siege on PC

-Whilst writing this guide I was reminded of Dungeon Siege (2002) on the PC.
-I tried really hard to put it into this list, but couldn't bring myself to remove one of the others.
+Whilst writing this guide, I was reminded of Dungeon Siege (2002) on the PC.
+I put it into this list but couldn't bring myself to remove one of the others.
 Maybe I should have renamed the article "Top 11 games of all time".
-Anyway, Dungeon Siege is a dungeon RPG which follows a young farmer and their companions as they journey to defeat an invading force.
-Initially only seeking to warn the nearby town of the invasion of a race of creatures named the Krug, the farmer and the companions that join him along the way are soon swept up in finding a way to defeat another race called the Seck, resurgent after being trapped for 300 years.
+Dungeon Siege is an RPG that follows a young farmer and their companions as they journey to defeat an invading force.
+Initially only seeking to warn the nearby town of the invasion of a race of creatures named the Krug, the farmer and the companions joining him along the way are soon swept up in finding a way to defeat another race called the Seck, which is resurgent after being trapped for 300 years.

 Related ArticlesThese articles may also be of interest to you